-Schedulers provides various Scheduler flavors usable by publishOn or subscribeOn:
+Schedulers provides various Scheduler flavors usable by publishOn Or subscribeOn :

-- parallel(): Optimized for fast Runnable non-blocking executions - single(): Optimized for low-latency Runnable one-off executions - boundedElastic(): Optimized for longer executions, an alternative for blocking tasks where the number of active tasks (and threads) is capped - immediate(): to immediately run submitted Runnable instead of scheduling them (somewhat of a no-op or "null object" Scheduler) - fromExecutorService (ExecutorService) to create new instances around Executors public abstract class Schedulers extends Object
+- parallel(): Optimized for fast Runnable non-blocking executions - single(): Optimized for low-latency Runnable one-off executions - boundedElastic(): Optimized for longer executions, an alternative for blocking tasks where the number of active tasks (and threads) is capped - immediate(): to immediately run submitted Runnable instead of scheduling them (somewhat of a no-op or "null object" Scheduler) - fromExecutorService(ExecutorService) to create new instances around Executors

-Factories prefixed with new (eg. newBoundedElastic (String) return a new instance of their flavor of Schedul (String) return a new instance of their flavor of Schedul (Schedul (Schedu
+Factories prefixed with new (eg. newBoundedElastic ( String) return a new instance of their flavor of Schedu factories like boundedElastic() return a shared inst one used by operators requiring that flavor as their details schedu instances are returned in a initialized state.